ms2data/ms2-quick-start/README2.md

 ### Create a New Notebook

-1. Create a new file called:
+1. Create a new file called: `sales_performance.malloynb`
-   `sales_performance.malloynb`
-2. Open the Command Palette (`Cmd+Shift+P`) and run:
-   **MS2: Suggest Analysis Topics**
+2. Open the Command Palette (`Cmd+Shift+P`) and run: **MS2: Suggest Analysis Topics**
-3. Enter a notebook description such as:

-> _“Explore product sales performance across various dimensions like product category, brand, distribution method, etc.”_
+3. Enter a notebook description such as: _Explore product sales performance across various dimensions like product category, brand, distribution method, etc._

 Credible will insert a sequence of structured analysis blocks—each one describing a business question to explore.